of the World

 I think my style flows from the kind of images I naturally enjoy making.
 I tend to prefer black and white for its aesthetic, but also because it is more flexible and I like to be able to capture candid moments, regardless of the lighting conditions.
-I focus on composition and geometry too, however I don’t think of a specific style when I shoot, I just go for what makes me happy in that moment.
+I focus on composition and geometry too, however, I don’t think of a specific style when I shoot, I just go for what makes me happy at that moment.

-PHOTOGRAPHY IS A PASSPORT INTO OTHER PEOPLE’S LIVES
+PHOTOGRAPHY IS A PASSPORT INTO OTHER PEOPLE’S LIVES.

 It’s the simplest street camera there is.
 Cameras are so complicated these days, even for me, a computer engineer by training!
 With the Leica M, I don’t feel like there’s a camera between me and the moment.
 The camera is so simple that it erases itself; it’s just an extension of me.
 One day during a trip to Paris, I decided to rent a Leica M9 with a 35mm lens – I fell in love right there and then.
 It was my birthday a month later, so I bought my first digital Leica M and I never looked back.